RNG65536/Rngine/README.md

 # Rngine
-A cross-platform rendering engine targeting web applications.
+A cross-platform all purposes 3D rendering engine.